Make / Model: Premier/Diebold (Dominion) AccuVote TSX

-The AccuVote TS and TSX are touch screen direct recording electronic voting machines that records votes on internal flash memory.
+The AccuVote TS and TSX are touch screen direct recording electronic voting machines that record votes on internal flash memory.
 Voters insert a “smart-card” into the machine and then make their choices by touching an area on a computer screen, much in the same way that modern ATMs work.
 Both systems offer a summary page once the voter has sequenced through the entire ballot, giving the voter an opportunity to verify their choices and to vote in any race they missed.
 The votes are then recorded to internal electronic memory.

-The AccuVote TS/TSX are conﬁgured for each election by inserting a memory card into a slot behind a locked door on the side of the machine.
+The AccuVote TS/TSX is conﬁgured for each election by inserting a memory card into a slot behind a locked door on the side of the machine.
 The memory card is a standard PCMCIA ﬂash storage card.
 Before the election, the ﬁle system on the memory card stores the election deﬁnition, sound ﬁles, translations for other languages, interpreted code that is used to print reports, and other conﬁguration information.
 As each ballot is cast, the AccuVote TS/TSX stores an electronic record of the votes associated with that ballot onto a ﬁle on the memory card.
 At the close of polls, the AccuVote TS/TSX counts all of the votes and prints a summary tape showing the vote tallies.
 After the election, poll workers remove the memory card from the machine and send it to election headquarters so that the electronic vote records can be uploaded for tabulation.

 Internally, the TSX contains much of the same hardware found in a general-purpose PC.
 It contains a 32-bit Intel xScale processor, 32 MB of internal ﬂash memory, and 64 MB of RAM.
 The TSX runs version 4.1 of Microsoft’s Windows CE operating system with modiﬁcations written by Diebold.
 An application called BallotStation runs on top of the operating system and provides the user interface that voters and poll workers see.
 BallotStation interacts with the voter, accepts and records votes, counts the votes, and performs all other election-related processing.
 The TSX also contains a custom bootloader and other low-level support software.